 When the levels are elevated, it is best to avoid not only milk but also cheese, butter, cream…

 Does a Mother’s Milk have Lactose?

 Lactose Intolerance Test

-Many labs do Food Intolerance Tests in Dubai, Lactose is included in this test, however the Food Intolerance Test will indicate elevated levels of cow’s milk, goat’s milk, camel’s milk.
+Many labs do Food Intolerance Tests in Dubai, lactose is included in this test, however, the Food Intolerance Test will indicate elevated levels of cow’s milk, goat’s milk, camel’s milk.
 You must also look out for Casein, Lactic Acid, Whey Proteins that are related to milk.

-TIP 1: If you are considering plant-based milk like almond milk, soy milk, rice milk and coconut milk, also watch for elevated levels for these foods, if its high, these may not be tolerated by your body too.
+TIP 1: If you are considering plant-based milk like almond milk, soy milk, rice milk, and coconut milk, also watch for elevated levels for these foods, if it’s high, these may not be tolerated by your body too.

 TIP 2: If you are a nursing mother with a Lactose Intolerant baby, you must not consume foods that have milk.
 Avoid cheese, butter, all forms of cream, Ghee and Yoghurt too.
-What yo eat makes a big difference!
+What you eat makes a big difference!